cjeanneret/speedtest-dashboard/README.md

 You might as well want to edit the "wget" command in order to check with another website than google.com.
 Just ensure it's a reliable target.

+Oh and, by the way: it works on mobile too (at least Android + Firefox) :).

 ### Dygraphs configuration
 You might want to put the maximal bandwidth you should have in the index.html file - find MAX_BW and set it to the maximum you should get according to your contract (in Mbit/s).